 Morgan Stanley's people are its most important asset.
 Morgan Stanley competes with various other companies in attracting and retaining qualified and skilled personnel.
-If Morgan Stanley is unable to continue to attract and retain highly qualified employees, or do so at levels or in forms necessary to maintain its competitive position, or if compensation costs required to attract and retain employees become more expensive, or the competitive market for talent further intensifies, Morgan Stanley's performance, including its competitive position and results of operations, could be materially adversely affected.
-The financial industry has experienced and may continue to experience more stringent regulation of employee compensation, including limitations relating to incentive-based compensation, clawback requirements and special taxation, which could have an adverse effect on Morgan Stanley's ability to hire or retain the most qualified employees.
+If Morgan Stanley is unable to continue to attract, integrate and retain highly qualified employees or successfully transition key roles, or do so at levels or in forms necessary to maintain its competitive position, its performance, including its competitive position and results of operations, could be materially adversely affected.
+Morgan Stanley's ability to attract and retain qualified and skilled personnel depends on numerous factors, some of which are outside of its control.